Rugby-Curry starts for England but Dombrandt among the replacements | Sports-Games

 Rugby-Curry starts for England but Dombrandt among the replacements

-Tom Curry will feature at open-side flanker for England against Ireland in their must-win Six Nations encounter at Twickenham on Saturday but number eight Alex Dombrandt is only among the replacements after he tested positive for COVID-19 on Friday.
+Tom Curry will feature at open-side flanker for England against Ireland in their must-win Six Nations encounter at Twickenham on Saturday but number eight Alex Dombrandt is only among the replacements after he tested positive for COVID-19.

 Coach Eddie Jones has selected a pack he thinks can counter the Irish, who he calls the "most cohesive side in the world right now".
 Curry completed his return to play protocols after suffering a concussion in the 23-19 victory over Wales last month and will form a back row with captain Courtney Lawes and Sam Simmonds.